splunk/qbec/site/content/userguide/usage/tips-and-tricks.md

   installs).
 Configure the `qbec.io/env` extension variable to a valid environment.
 With this in place, the IDE will be able to show you errors early during development, without even having to run any of the qbec commands.

+* Use the `--clean` option of the `show` command so you can see object contents without the additional qbec metadata.

+* Declare a post-processor to add common metadata to all objects.

+## Continuous Integration

+ * Set the `QBEC_YES` environment variable to `true` so that all qbec prompts are disabled.

+ * Use the `--wait` option of the `apply` command so that qbec waits for deployments to fully roll out.
+Your subsequent functional tests can then rely on the rollout to be complete before they start executing.
+This ensures that your pods under test are ready and are of the desired version.